omahs/website-5/docs/reference-docs/about-starks.md

 The following documentation describes the RISC Zero zk-STARK in more detail:
 - [Proof system sequence diagram](../explainers/proof-system/proof-system-sequence-diagram.md) <br/> This document includes a sequence diagram and step-by-step specification of the RISC Zero zk-STARK.

-- [Constructing a seal](../explainers/proof-system/constructing-a-seal.md) <br/> This document shows a simplified, concrete example of the construction of a RISC Zero seal.
+- [STARK by Hand](../explainers/proof-system/stark-by-hand.md) <br/> This document shows a simplified, concrete example of the construction of a RISC Zero seal.

 ## References
 We recommend the following external references on STARKs: